thymeleaf/thymeleaf-docs/README.md

 Pandoc is used to convert the Markdown sources into HTML, using the `templates/thymeleaf.html` template.

-Pandoc is also use to generate e-books in EPUB format.
+Pandoc is also used to generate e-books in EPUB format.

 Calibre is used to convert e-books to MOBI format.